rusycem/Unreal-Discover/README.md

 ### Required minimal version

-This version requires the minimum version of the Meta XR Plugin to be 1.109.0 (Version 77.0)
+This version requires the minimum version of the Meta XR Plugin to be Version 83.0

 ### Oculus Unreal fork